wp-plugins/simple-recaptcha/readme.txt

 == Description ==

-What this plugin does: Add reCAPTCHA to any custom form.
+= What this plugin does =

+Add reCAPTCHA to any custom form.

-What this plugin does NOT do: Add reCAPTCHA to standard WordPress forms like logins or comments.
+= What this plugin does NOT do =

+Add reCAPTCHA to standard WordPress forms like logins or comments.
 For that, try [Google Captcha](https://wordpress.org/plugins/google-captcha/) by BestWebSoft.

 = Purpose =